KJM5903 – Radiation Protection

 Final oral exam which counts 100 % towards?the final grade.

-?The oral exam is based on 2-3 hours of individual work.
-Exercises will be handed out 1-2 days prior to the oral exam.
+?The oral exam is based on 2-3 hours of individual work (handed out 1-2 days before the exam) and the laboratory rapports from the exercises.?

 The mandatory teaching must be completed?and the mandatory lab journals approved before you can sit the final exam.